michelepapucci/TextGenerator/README.md

 # TextGenerator

 TextGenerator is a PHP package that aims to generate automated texts  from data.
-Feel free to comment and contribute.
+This is a fork from the original [neveldo/TextGenerator](https://github.com/neveldo/TextGenerator) that adds a few functionalities.

 ## Features